License Defense For Nurses In Texas

 If so, you should consider hiring an attorney.
 Even if you think you can handle the situation on your own, or would prefer not to “make a big deal of it,” it is worth a call to find out your options.

-You've worked hard to earn and maintain your nursing license, and it is important that you protect not only your livelihood, but also your reputation.
+You have worked hard to earn and maintain your nursing license, and it is important that you protect not only your livelihood, but also your reputation.

 At our law firm, we have experience in all of the potential situations that could put a nursing license in jeopardy, including the following: